Symmetry in neutrino oscillation in matter with non-unitarity: Reparametrization (Rep) symmetry: New progress in understanding and its quantum nature

 \subsection{Utility of the Rep symmetry?}

 As raised in section~\ref{sec:introduction}, the symmetry we discuss here implies reparameterization of the same physics, which may sound that no new physical insights will be gained by studying it.
-Despite that the suspect may be legitimate, we would like to show in this paper that it is not supported by the results obtained by our treatment.
+Despite that the suspect may be legitimate, we would like to show in this paper that this naive view is not supported by the results obtained by our treatment.
 In a nutshell and in simple terms, it appears that the Rep symmetry sheds light on interplay between $\nu$SM and UV sectors of the theory.

-In a concrete model of neutrino masses, e.g., the seesaw model~\cite{Minkowski:1977sc,Yanagida:1979as,Gell-Mann:1979vob,Glashow:1979nm,Mohapatra:1979ia}, the connection between the low-mass active neutrinos and high-scale new physics with the heavy sterile states is explicitly visible.
+In the seesaw model of neutrino masses~\cite{Minkowski:1977sc,Yanagida:1979as,Gell-Mann:1979vob,Glashow:1979nm,Mohapatra:1979ia}, the connection between the low-mass active neutrinos and high-scale new physics with the heavy sterile states is explicitly visible.
 But the connection is model dependent.
 In the usual treatment of non-unitarity~\cite{Antusch:2006vwa} the high-energy sector is integrated out, which makes the interplay between the $\nu$SM and UV sectors of the theory model-independent.
-Then, the inter-connection between the two sectors ceases to be visible, or it becomes rather obscured.
+But, then, the inter-connection between the two sectors ceases to be visible, or it becomes rather obscured.
 Is it still possible to probe the interplay between the $\nu$SM and UV sectors of the theory in a model-independent manner?

 Our approach to answering this question is through the symmetry.
-As we saw above the Rep symmetry resides deep in quantum mechanics, see also ref.~\cite{Minakata:2020oxb}, which of course governs universally both the $\nu$SM and UV sectors of the theory.
-Then, it is conceivable that the quantum-mechanics-rooted Rep symmetry reveals how the $\nu$SM and UV sectors of the theory mutually communicate to each other.
+As we discussed above the Rep symmetry resides deep in quantum mechanics, see also ref.~\cite{Minakata:2020oxb}, which of course governs universally both the $\nu$SM and UV sectors of the theory.
+Then, it is conceivable that the quantum-mechanics-rooted Rep symmetry reveals how the $\nu$SM and UV sectors of the theory are mutually correlated, or communicate to each other.
 This is nothing but what we will see in sections~\ref{sec:SF-solution-UV} and~\ref{sec:SF-solution-EV}.
-We even bravely speculate on a picture of inter-sector communications between the two sectors through the phases.
+We even bravely speculate on a picture of inter-sector communications between the two sectors through the phases in section~\ref{sec:conclusion}.